hashchange/backbone.inline.template/README.md

 What does keeping the `el` imply?
 You defined the `el` inside the template.
 So if you compile that template as it is, the `el` element shows up in the result.
 Remove that element before you inject template content into the existing `el` of the view.

+You could also, of course, have the template updated and its `el` removed by Backbone.Inline.Template.
+Use the [`updateTemplateSource` option][framework-integration] for that – you may have to turn it on anyway if [your framework expects it][framework-integration].

 Or better still, don't do any of this, don't (re-)compile the template yourself.
 There is a much easier and more efficient option: Pull the compiled template from the [built-in cache][cache] instead.
 There, the duplicate `el` tag is already removed for you.

 ## Alternative approach: `setElement()`